ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

 # Splunk-Incident-investigation-simulation
+## Scenario Summary
-This project simulates a real-world incident where the website of Wayne Enterprises (imreallynotbatman.com) was defaced by cyber attackers.
-As a SOC Analyst, my role was to investigate how the attackers gained access using Splunk by analyzing logs stored in index "botsv1"
+This project simulates an incident where the website of Wayne Enterprises (imreallynotbatman.com) was defaced by cyber attackers.
+As a SOC Analyst, my role was to investigate how the attackers compromised the website and what actions they performed.
+Luckily Splunk was already configured using Splunk by analyzing logs stored in index "botsv1"
 We followed the Cyber Kill Chain model to map each stage of the attack from reconnaissance to exploitation and beyond.
 When necessary, we used OSINT to fill in gaps and enrich the investigation.

-`Scenario`: An incident where the website of Wayne Enterprises (imreallynotbatman.com) was defaced by cyber attackers.
+Scenario: An incident where the website of Wayne Enterprises (imreallynotbatman.com) was defaced by cyber attackers.

 ## In Reconnaissance Phase
 In this phase, the attackers are trying to collect maximum information about the server.
-So we need to cover some log sources covering Network traffic (we can capture all things try to communicate with our server.
+So we need to cover some log sources covering Network traffic (we can capture all things that try to communicate with our server.
 So we need to search for traces:
 * SEARCH:`index=botsv1 imreallynotbatman.com`
 <img>